NER is a challenging process to accomplish. Therefore, the required guidelines and precautions should be taken to achieve a successful NER.

 - The same engineering practice area in which you seek registration.

-Your referees will be contacted by an assessor to discuss your experience and qualifications.
+An assessor will contact your referees to discuss your experience and qualifications.

 If you would like to apply for NER, you will have to complete a self-assessment form online.
 This form helps you rate yourself against the National Engineering Registration (NER) competencies.